vmware-tanzu/cartographer-site/content/docs/development/testing-templates.md

 - [Template \*](#template): The template under test
 - [Workload \*](#workload): The workload that will pair with the supply chain/template
 - [Expected \*](#expected): The expected object that will be created by Cartographer
-- [Supply Chain Inputs](#supply-chain-inputs): The sources/images/configs assumed to have been created earlier in a supply chain
+- [Blueprint Inputs](#blueprint-inputs): The sources/images/configs assumed to have been created earlier in a supply chain
 - [Blueprint Params](#blueprint-params): The params specified in the supply chain
 - [YTT Preprocessing File](#ytt-preprocessing-file): A file of ytt data values.
 Applied to the template before processing with Cartographer.